nikaffa/FoodForShare/planning/demo.md

 ### Person …  - Donor behaviour - creating donation ANAM:

-Anam: For the purpose of the presentation we have created seperate users to demonstrate the features.
+Anam: For the purpose of the presentation we have created seperate users who are already logged in to demonstrate the features.
 User 1 will showcase the donor's who will donate food.
 User 2 will showcase the users when they want to search and reserve food.
-For a user to donate or search food they will be first signed-in.
-User 1 is already logged in click on donate food.
+User 1 will on the home page click on donate food button.
-This lead them to donation form where they will enter the details such the name of the food, the description if application, there will be cooked food so we have added the freshness which will indicate how long they food is fresh to eat until expiry.
+This lead them to donation form where they will enter the details such the name of the food, the description if application, there will be cooked food so we have added the freshness field to indicate how long they food is fresh to eat until expiry.
 The quantity and an image to allow a user who is searching for food to see how it will look like.
 Once you click on save donation, it will redirect you to the donations dashboard where the particular donor in our case user 1 can see the list of food they have donated.
-If by any chance the donor choose to cancel an item from donation, they can click on the cancel button and it will eliminate the item from the list as well, it will give a twilio message to people who if they have reserved the item on the cancelation.
+If by any chance the donor chooses to cancel an item from donation, they can simply click on the cancel button and it will eliminate the item from the list as well, it will give a twilio sms message to anyone who had reserved the item on the cancelation.
 Next Veronika will show you the user experience for searching for food.

 ### Person … - User behaviour - searching VERONIKA :